Skip to content

 sub-Ken2 61 M hypertension

-This directory contains one subdirectory for each brain, which contain one subdirectory for each modality, which in turn contain raw image data files named according to the BIDS specification.
+This directory contains one subdirectory for each brain, which contains one subdirectory for each modality, which in turn contains raw image data files named according to the BIDS specification.

 This directory contains dMRI data files as described in detail in the BIDS specification.